Blogging for Writers: Advice From The Experts

 If you’re feeling a bit stuck with getting blogs out, why not turn to your consumers for inspiration?
 Instead of just working with your reader in mind, switch it up by starting with your reader and working from there.

-By asking your readers what they want to see more of, or even what is and isn’t working, you are able to get more understanding on where to channel your work.
+By asking your readers what they want to see more of, or even what is and isn’t working, you are able to get more understanding of where to channel your work.

-Bryan Collins suggests this as a good way to give focus to your work and make your posts based around the answers you get – in turn, making your posts about your audience!
+Bryan Collins suggests this as a good way to give focus to your work and make your posts based on the answers you get – in turn, making your posts about your audience!

 Biggest Advantage To Blogging As An Author